Graylog2/documentation/pages/configuration/elasticsearch.rst

 Disable dynamic scripting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Elasticsearch prior to version 1.2 had an `insecure default configuration <http://bouk.co/blog/elasticsearch-rce/>`__ which could lead to a `remote code execution `here <https://groups.google.com/forum/#!msg/graylog2/-icrS0rIA-Q/cCTJaNjVrQAJ>`__.
+Elasticsearch prior to version 1.2 had an `insecure default configuration <http://bouk.co/blog/elasticsearch-rce/>`__ which could lead to a `remote code execution <https://groups.google.com/forum/#!msg/graylog2/-icrS0rIA-Q/cCTJaNjVrQAJ>`__.

 Make sure to add the following settings to the ``elasticsearch.yml`` file to disable the dynamic scripting feature and prevent possible remote code executions::